keithgroup/mbGDML/docs/source/tutorials/tut-water-pot.rst

 =======================

 Sometimes data sets contain information from a variety of sources and we, as practitioners of reproducible research, need to keep a breadcrumb trail of our data.
-:ref:`Structure sets<structure-sets>` allow us to create a collection of structures derived from the same source (e.g., a MD simulation, global optimization, or article) along with a unique :attr:`~mbgdml.data.structureset.structureSet.md5` identifier.
+:ref:`Structure sets<structure-sets>` allow us to create a collection of structures derived from the same source (e.g., a MD simulation, global optimization, or article) along with a unique :attr:`~mbgdml.data.structureSet.md5` identifier.
 Fragment/molecule specification is also defined in this stage that lets mbGDML correctly identify which model to use for each fragment.
 All we need to start is a single XYZ file (our GFN2-xTB trajectory will serve this purpose).

-Besides the XYZ file, only three other pieces of information are required: :attr:`~mbgdml.data.basedata.mbGDMLData.r_unit`, :attr:`~mbgdml.data.structureset.structureSet.entity_ids`, :attr:`~mbgdml.data.structureset.structureSet.comp_ids`.
+Besides the XYZ file, only three other pieces of information are required: :attr:`~mbgdml.data.structureSet.r_unit`, :attr:`~mbgdml.data.structureSet.entity_ids`, :attr:`~mbgdml.data.structureSet.comp_ids`.
-For small systems you can manually generate the :attr:`~mbgdml.data.structureset.structureSet.entity_ids` and :attr:`~mbgdml.data.structureset.structureSet.comp_ids` manually.
+For small systems you can manually generate the :attr:`~mbgdml.data.structureSet.entity_ids` and :attr:`~mbgdml.data.structureSet.comp_ids` manually.
 Two water molecules would just be ``[0, 0, 0, 1, 1, 1]`` and ``['h2o', 'h2o']``, respectively.

 .. note::